furkancybercore/md_files/preTask8_furkan.md

    **Expected Result:**
    You should have a Postman collection with two requests ready for testing.
 No output is expected at this stage since we're just setting up the test environment.
 You'll use these requests later when testing your implementation.

+   **Key Benefits:**
+   - Allows quick testing of API endpoints without writing code
+   - Provides a way to save and reuse API requests
+   - Helps document the API for other developers
+   - For our profile update feature, we'll add a new request to test the update endpoint

 Refer to our [Postman Testing Guide](POSTMAN_GUIDE_POKER.md) for more detailed instructions on API testing.

 ## Exercise 6: Explore Token Authentication

+**Why this is important:** Our profile update endpoint needs to be secured so that users can only update their own profiles.
+Token authentication is a common way to secure REST APIs and identify users.

 Let's understand how token authentication works: